RanchMobile/Tamil-AI/README.md

 `(tensorflow)C:> pip install --ignore-installed --upgrade tensorflow`

 ### Validate Installation
-Test your installation by runing the following commands using the test.py file in python:
+Test your installation by runing the following commands using the test.py file (provided) in python:

 `(tensorflow)C:> py test.py`